 When our project began back in 2006, it was run as a joint initiative between Holyrood and our partner primaries, who collectively make up the Holyrood Learning Community.
-We were very keep for this partnership to develop as one between not just Holyrood and Malawi, but with the full involvement of our partner primaries also.
+We were very keen for this partnership to develop as one between not just Holyrood and Malawi, but with the full involvement of our partner primaries also.
 In this way, by working together as a community we can help another community in Malawi.

 When the team visited Malawi in June 2008, they were accompanied by Mary Campbell, then Head Teacher at OLA primary.
 Working with teachers at Catholic Institute Primary, learning resources have been produced so that Holyrood’s associated primaries and partner schools can have shared learning materials.

 The partner primaries also took on their own fundraising project following Mr Begley’s visit to Malawi, where he witnessed the volunteers have to make up the Mary’s Meals with extremely dirty water due to a lack of water that day.
 Within a matter of weeks, they collectively raised £2,500 – enough to install a borehole at the Catholic Institute and feed 100 children in Malawi for a whole year.
-Pupils from our 9 feeder primaries presented the cheque to Peter Nkata, Director of Mary’s Meals Malawi, during a visit to Scotland.
+Pupils from our 9 partner primaries presented the cheque to Peter Nkata, Director of Mary’s Meals Malawi, during a visit to Scotland.
 Within 3 days of Scottish International Relief receiving the money the borehole had been installed.
 Thanks to the generosity of the pupils and their families of our partner primaries, all 7,000 pupils at the Catholic Institute can be assured that their daily Mary’s Meal is made with safe drinking water.

 Holyrood Malawi Project 2009

 As part of this long term partnership, Holyrood continued the project in Malawi in June 2009 alongside our curricular links.